cisagov/dotgov-home/pages/management/management.md

 Request an account by sending an email to [registrar@dotgov.gov](mailto:registrar@dotgov.gov).

-For a new domain request, the [authorization letter](/domains/registration/form-letters/) must also list the person’s name as a valid contact.
+For a new domain request, the [authorization letter](/registration/authorization-templates/) must also list the person’s name as a valid contact.

 ### How do I change a point of contact on the account?

-To change a single point of contact on the account, the Administrative point of contact will send an email to <registrar@dotgov.gov> and request the change of point of contact for the account.
+To change a single point of contact on the account, the administrative point of contact will send an email to <registrar@dotgov.gov> and request the change on the account.

 If the new point of contact already has an account on the system, please provide the username for the account and which point of contact the user will replace.
 If the new point of contact does not currently have an account, please send the name and contact information so an account can be set up for them.
-For federal level domains the email must come from a Government employee.
+For federal level domains the email must come from a government employee.

 If all three points of contact have left the domain, The Authorizing Authority will assign 3 more points of contact in a new authorization letter.

-Please review our [account information guidelines](/domains/registration/requirements/#account-information) for more details.
+Please review our [account information guidelines](/registration/requirements/#account-information) for more details.

 ### One of our contacts is no longer the right person to help manage our domain.
 How do I remove them from the account?